 Mind-body practices to support your well-being

-Regular monitoring and testing when living with prostate cancer causes ongoing stress.
+In addition to the stressors of daily life, regular monitoring and testing when living with prostate cancer causes ongoing stress.
 It can negatively affect your health.
 When used with modern cancer care, mind-body practices can help reduce stress and the psychological impact of cancer.
 They may even improve your physical health.

 Mind-body practices are techniques that use the connection between the mind and the physical body to support quality of life.
 Research increasingly supports adding these practices into your prostate cancer care plan.
 They can help improve your physical symptoms and emotional well-being.